camunda/camunda-docs-static/get-started/content/bpmn20/model.md

 ---

-In this section you learn how to create your first BPMN 2.0 process with the camunda Modeler.
+In this section you learn how to create your first BPMN 2.0 process with the Camunda Modeler.

 # Create a new BPMN Diagram